ecnerret-adajet/ecnerret-adajet.github.io/_posts/2020-03-25-file-upload-vue-to-laravel.md

     }
 }
 ```
-If you like to know more about what other options available from this pacakge. you may visit the official documentation page.
+If you like to know more about the other options available from this pacakge. you may visit the official documentation page.

 **URL:** https://docs.laravel-excel.com/
 {: .notice--info}